-- Q. Am I or the park owner responsible for correcting code violations on my space that were there before I bought the home? - A. The resident it responsible.
+#46 Is the resident or the park owner responsible for correcting pre-existing code violations on their space?

+The resident is responsible.
+(Civil Code 798.36).
 Although the park operator is ultimately responsible for assuring that all citations on park property are corrected, the law does not require the park operator to pay for code violations involving the home or space except in rare instances.
-The homeowner is primarily responsible for correcting any violations concerning the home or space on which he/she resides, including any pre-existing code violations after the sale of the home.
-This is one of the reasons that real estate disclosure was enacted for mobilehome resales in 2000, although conditions not known to the seller cannot be disclosed.
-However, if the selling homeowner knew or should have known of the violation, the buyer may have a cause of action in small claims court against the seller for the cost of correcting the violation.
+The homeowner is primarily responsible for correcting any violations concerning the home or space on which he/she resides, including any preexisting code violations after the sale of the home.
+This is one of the reasons that real estate disclosure was enacted in 2000 for mobilehome resales, although conditions not known to the seller cannot be disclosed.
+(Civil Code §1102.6d)

-• Homeowner is responsible for correcting any code violations in connection with their home, space and accessory structures, including pre-existing code violations.
+The homeowner is responsible for correcting any code violations in or on their home, space and accessory structures, including pre- existing code violations.